eduardoyanoliveira/design_patterns/creationals/prototype/README.md

 ### Introduction

-The program is a Employee register that provides a class role and a class employee, every employee must have a role and more attributes.
+The program is an Employee register that provides a class role and a class employee, every employee must have a role and more attributes.

 #### Role Class